Use this collection to help your students focus on characters while reading. Includes graphic organizers, character traits lists and more.

 Character Traits Map – Make sure your students can support their thinking with details from the story.
 In this organizer, they not only need to determine some relevant character traits, but they need to find text from the story to support their choices.
 This organizer works GREAT with the Character Traits Lists above!

-Characters Change – Do your students think about how characters change in the fiction stories they read?
-This response helps them to pinpoint a character’s traits, describe the problem the character faces and decide how the character has changed in the story.
+Character Changes – Do your students think about how characters change in the fiction stories they read?
+This response helps them to pinpoint a character’s traits, describe the problem they face and decide how the character has changed in the story.